BIH-CEI/rd-cdm/README.md

 ## Acknowledgements

-We would like to extend our thanks to all the authors involved in the development of this RD CDM model.
+We would like to extend our thanks to all the authors involved in the development of this RD-CDM model.

 ---